JuliaLabs/Cassette.jl/docs/Cassette.md

 "parse time" section, which would include Julia AST construction and macro expansion.
 [↩](#f1-anchor)

-## Cassette Interaction With Julia's Run-Compile Cycle
+## Where Cassette Fits In The Run-Compile Cycle

 As denoted by the red boxes in the run-compile diagram, Cassette interacts with the "Function Call" and "Optimizations/Inlining" phases.

-Cassette interacts with the "Function Call" phase in the sense that the target function is wrapped in Cassette's special `Execute` callable wrapper and associated with a given "context type", thus enabling contextual dispatch.
-Calling this `Execute` object with the target function call's original arguments incurs a call to a ``@generated` function, bringing us to Cassette's interaction with "Optimization/Inlining" phase.
+Cassette interacts with the "Function Call" phase in the sense that a target function is wrapped in Cassette's special `Execute` callable wrapper and associated with a given "context type", thus enabling contextual dispatch.
+Calling this `Execute` object with the target function call's original arguments incurs a call to a special `@generated` function defined within Cassette, bringing us to Cassette's interaction with "Optimization/Inlining" phase.

 The generator expansion that occurs during the "Optimization/Inlining" phase serves as the injection site for Cassette's overdubbing mechanism.
 In the case of Cassette's built-in